sfu-bigdata/bd-glossary/Glossary.md

 ### CLASSIFICATION

-Classification in [machine learning](#MACHINE-LEARNING) can identify the class that previously unseen, unlabeled examples belong to, for instance by naming an object shown in a photograph.
+Classification in [machine learning](#MACHINE-LEARNING) can identify the class that previously unseen, unlabeled examples belong to, such as naming an object shown in a photograph.
 The [construction](#MODEL-FITTING) of a classifier requires training [data](#DATA) that provides labels for each example data point (or photo).
 The requirement of given labels for training is the main difference between classification and [clustering](#CLUSTERING).

 ### CLOUD COMPUTING